 Addiction is a life-altering disorder, and there are countless benefits to getting sober, from looking better and feeling healthier to finally addressing debilitating mental health disorders, and in addition to physical and psychological benefits, being sober can also improve your personal life, repairing your relationship with yourself and with others adversely affected by your alcoholism or drug abuse.
-If you or a loved one is struggling with an addiction to drugs or alcohol and wants help getting sober, call Behavioral Rehabilitation Services today at (877) 474-7028 to speak to a professional addiction recovery counselor about the benefits of substance abuse treatment.
+If you or a loved one is struggling with an addiction to drugs or alcohol and wants help getting sober, call Behavioral Rehabilitation Services today to speak to a professional addiction recovery counselor about the benefits of substance abuse treatment.

 Benefits of Getting Treatment for Addiction

 Seeking treatment for an addiction disorder is much more than just quitting alcohol or drug use; being sober allows you to be clear-headed and rational, and encourages you to begin taking a good look at negative patterns of behavior in your life, which can have a direct impact on your personal relationships.
 The following are five ways being sober can improve your personal life:

 - It can help you let go of unrealistic expectations.
 Addicts often have a hard time understanding that people are human and are doing the best they can with what they have, and they tend to expect too much of themselves and those around them.
 Unrealistic expectations can lead to anger and frustration when they aren’t met, and this can be a driving force behind addiction.